Mary – the world she lived in

 Without a modern social security system to fall back on, the families of these unemployed men were in a serious situation.

-The gospels show evidence of social dislocation and political unrest.
-Jesus’ arrest, trial and execution took place in a climate of political instability and economic uncertainty.
+Mary and Jesus were living in a period of social dislocation and political unrest.
+Jesus’ arrest, trial and execution took place against this background.